mintyquest/Landing-Page-Creation/README.md

 # Landing-Page-Creation
-A landing page I created
+This is a landing page I created as a personal project.